Carbon Neutral Communities

 The project aimed to create a scalable model for communities to improve energy efficiency and reduce carbon emissions.
 Specifically, CNC focused on two primary objectives:

-1. Home Retrofitting: Improve the thermal efficiency of homes to enhance energy conservation and prepare for future technologies like heat pumps.
+1. Home Retrofitting: Improve the thermal efficiency of homes to use less heat, reducing draughts to prepare for future efficient electric heating technologies like heat pumps.

 Key Findings

-The CNC project faced various challenges but provided valuable insights into neighbourhood-scale energy projects.
+The CNC project faced various challenges providing valuable insights into neighbourhood-scale energy projects.
 Here are the main findings:

 Community Engagement and Focus Group Effectiveness:

 The competition structure required communities to form focus groups to drive local interest and participation.
-While this approach succeeded in sparking initial interest, it became evident that the limited promotion time hindered engagement, especially within marginalised communities.
+While this approach succeeded in sparking initial interest, it became evident that the limited response time hindered inclusion, especially within marginalised communities that are more challenging to engage.

 The Focus Group played a critical role, managing outreach, facilitating door-to-door engagement, and distributing project materials.
-However, training gaps in areas such as door-knocking techniques and project knowledge impacted effectiveness.
+However, training gaps in areas such as door-knocking techniques and project knowledge impacted their effectiveness in communicating information about the project to their neighbours.

 Home Retrofit Implementation:

-The retrofit phase categorised homes into property archetypes to streamline assessment and to recommend suitable energy efficiency measures for a cluster of properties.
-Although categorising homes helped address common structural characteristics, households often required specific information, leading some to drop out due to cost, anticipated disruption, or inadequate understanding about available measures.
+The retrofit phase categorised homes into property archetypes to streamline assessment and to recommend suitable energy efficiency measures for a cluster of similar properties.
+Although the housing archetypes helped address common structural characteristics, households often required specific information, leading some to drop out due to perceived cost, anticipated disruption, or inadequate understanding of the benefit of recommended measures.

-Financial barriers and lack of effective government grants (such as the Great British Insulation Scheme or ECO4) restricted broader accessibility, effectively excluding lower-income participants.
-Despite these challenges, households valued the technical advice provided, and the process highlighted the need for more tailored communication and consistent support to build homeowner confidence.
+Financial barriers and lack of effective government grants (such as the Great British Insulation Scheme or ECO4) restricted broader accessibility, effectively excluding lower income participants.
+Despite these challenges, households valued the technical advice BHESCo provided, and the process highlighted the need for more tailored communication and consistent support to build homeowner confidence.

 Challenges with Community Solar Installations: